 The Little Stone Schoolhouse (LSS) continues to play an important role in the Saskatoon community and on the University of Saskatchewan campus.
 The U of S took over the operation of the building in 1981 and the Diefenbaker Canada Centre has ensured the continued appreciation of this historical landmark.
 The main Little Stone Schoolhouse program focuses on a historical introduction and the docent roleplaying as a school teacher.
 There are also add on programs such as pioneer life, based on artefacts used by pioneers, and pioneer games, based on pioneer era entertainment.
 There are also annual public open houses so everyone is able to enjoy the LSS!

-You can find more information on each of the programs here.
+You can find further information on LSS educational programming here.

 Contact us to book your program!